 Acute promyelocytic leukemia (APL) is a subtype of AML that doctors treat a little differently.
 In APL, the leukemia cells contain special proteins that change the way your blood clots.
 Chemotherapy damages the leukemia cells and releases this protein, which can cause dangerous blood clots or severe bleeding.

 If you have APL, you'll get medicine to make your leukemia cells change into mature, healthy blood cells so they don't burst open and release their protein.
-The two drugs used to treat APL are:

 Radiation uses high-energy X-rays to destroy cancer cells.
 You might get radiation to treat AML that has spread to your brain and spinal cord, or to your bone.
 Radiation is sometimes also used before a stem cell transplant.
 Usually adult AML is treated with external radiation therapy, which is given from outside of your body.